nf-core/smrnaseq/docs/usage.md

 ### miRNA related files

-Different parameters can be set for the two supported datbases.
+Different parameters can be set for the two supported databases.
 By default `miRBase` will be used with the parameters below.

 - `mirna_gtf`: If not supplied by the user, then `mirna_gtf` will point to the latest GFF3 file in miRbase: `https://mirbase.org/ftp/CURRENT/genomes/${params.mirtrace_species}.gff3`
 - `mature`: points to the FASTA file of mature miRNA sequences. `https://mirbase.org/ftp/CURRENT/mature.fa.gz`